iSemantics-ai/Entity-Linking/README.md

 ## Added Value

 This model will be used in industry to link different namings of a company together to avoid losing information due to abbreviations and spelling errors.
+For example, a database containing profits and shares of a company can be merged together to another database the contains the meta data and employees records of that company even if they are written differently.